+add back Amounts Received Specifically for New and Upgraded Assets estate developments & non-current assets held for resale)

+Net Lending / (Borrowing) for Financial Year

+add back Proceeds from Sale of Surplus Assets (including investment property, real

+Real Estate Developments)

+\$ '000 2022 2021

 The following is a high level summary of both operating and capital investment activities of the Council prepared on a simplified Uniform Presentation Framework basis.

 All Councils in South Australia have agreed to summarise annual budgets and long-term financial plans on the same basis.

 The arrangements ensure that all Councils provide a common 'core' of financial information, which enables meaningful comparisons of each Council's finances.

-Income less Expenses Operating Surplus / (Deficit) 21,435 (20,703) 732 17,287 (17,615) (328) Net Outlays on Existing Assets Capital Expenditure on Renewal and Replacement of Existing Assets (3,959) (3,974) add back Depreciation, Amortisation and Impairment 4,971 4,892 add back Proceeds from Sale of Replaced Assets 52 1,012 970 Net Outlays on New and Upgraded Assets Capital Expenditure on New and Upgraded Assets (including Investment Property & Real Estate Developments) (1,360) (465) add back Amounts Received Specifically for New and Upgraded Assets 881 2,752 add back Proceeds from Sale of Surplus Assets (including investment property, real estate developments & non-current assets held for resale) 228 (479) 2,515 Net Lending / (Borrowing) for Financial Year 1,265 3,157
+Income 23,631 21,435

+less Expenses (23,405) (20,703)

+Operating Surplus / (Deficit) 226 732

+Net Outlays on Existing Assets

+Capital Expenditure on Renewal and Replacement of Existing Assets (4,192) (3,959)

+add back Depreciation, Amortisation and Impairment 5,157 4,971

+965 1,012

+Net Outlays on New and Upgraded Assets

+Capital Expenditure on New and Upgraded Assets (including Investment Property &